compmem/smile/docs/smile_states.rst

 -----

 :py:class:`~smile.video.Video` is a :py:class:`~smile.video.WidgetState` that shows a video on the screen for a *duration*.
 The parameter to interface with its output is called *source*.
-You pass in a string path-name to the video you would like to present on the screen.
-The video will play from the beginning for the *duration* of the video.
-If you would like the video to be any size different from the original size, you need to set the *allow_stretch* parameter to True.
-Then the video will attempt to fill the size of the *Video* Widget without changing the aspect ratio.
-If you would like to completely fill the *Video* Widget with the video, set the *keep_ratio* parameter to False.
-There is also the *position* parameter which has to be between 0 and the *duration* parameter, which tells the video where to start.
+A string path-name to the video can be passed in to present the video on the screen The video will play from the beginning for the *duration* of the video.
+The *allow_stretch* parameter can be set to True if changing the video size from the original size is desired.
+Afterwards, the video will attempt to fill the size of the *Video* Widget without changing the aspect ration.
+Setting the *keep_ratio* parameter to False will completely fill the *Video* Widget with the video.There is also the *position* parameter which has to be between 0 and the *duration* parameter, which tells the video where to start.

-Below is an example of playing a video at the path "test_video.mp4" that starts 4 seconds into the video and plays for the entire duration (duration=None).
+Below is an example of playing a video at the path "test_video.mp4" that starts 4 seconds into the video and plays for the entire duration (duration=None):

 ::